EhlOps/NeovimConfig/README.md

 ### Windows

 To install NeoVim for Windows, consult a guide on installation and setup.
 Clone this repository in your config folder, and you should be good to go.
 If you would like to install `ripgrep`, then click [here](https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation).

+### Post Install

+After installing, it will be useful to install your LSPs, your linters, and your formatters.
+Enter NeoVim, then type `:Mason`.
+This will bring Mason's menu up, and you can install these tools.
+The tools that are already configured are the following:

+- black
+- clang-format
+- clangd
+- eslint_d
+- isort
+- lua-language-server
+- prettier
+- stylua

+If you would like to install more LSPs, linters, or formatters, configure LSPs in `lua/plugins/lsp-config.lua` and everything else in `lua/plugins/none-ls.lua`.

 ## Commands